Odette Dynasty O’Hara

 To cite this particular interview, please use the following:

-Michael: So depending on where I am and how I’m presenting myself in the moment that is typically who I like to be preferred to as.
+Michael: So, depending on where I am and how I’m presenting myself in the moment, that is typically who I like to be referred to as.

 Sabrina: Okay.

-Michael: So as of right now out of face as just regular old God given me, I’m Michael Kenneth Wooten.
+Michael: So, like, as of right now, out of face, as just regular old God-given me, I’m Michael Kenneth Wooten.

 Sabrina: Okay.